thecalvinchan/gitOST/README.md

 #git OST feat.
 LA Hacks OST by LA Hacks

-Any respectable programmer knows the feeling of ecstasy and joy that comes with commiting changes to a repository.
+Any respectable programmer knows the feeling of ecstasy and joy that comes with committing changes to a repository.
 Sometimes, those changes are so epic in size that they demand legendary background music.
 Introducing the _git OST feat.
 LA Hacks OST by LA Hacks_.

 ##How it works